Morpheus636/morpheus636.com/morphs-laws.md

 2. People are assholes.
 3. The user is always lying, even if they don't know it.
 4. No matter how weird it is, someone is into it.
-5. No matter how niche it is, there are memes about it.
+5. No matter how niche it is, there are memes about it out there somewhere.